Ajohnie/nfc-card-reader/README.md

 Building An Executable App
 ----------
 - Replace the paths in the batch files with paths from your own file system i.e where the project is located
 - Rub pack.bat to create jar file for your app
 - Run link.bat(look at this file for more details) with OPTION 2 to create a custom runtime image
+- execute run-jar.bat and make sure the app runs before packaging it
 - Run image.bat(look at this file for more details) to create an executable file for your app

 TODO